Young Professionals

 Once you have established a budget, you’re ready to start thinking seriously about retirement savings.
 There are a number of different retirement plans available to most people, but here’s a breakdown of the difference between employer-sponsored and individual retirement plans (IRAs):

-In addition to employer-sponsored plans, many people choose to open an individual retirement account like IRAs or Roth IRAs.
+In addition to employer-sponsored plans, many people choose to open an individual retirement account like an IRA or Roth IRA.
 These can supplement your employer-sponsored account while also providing some diversification, and if you don't have access to an employer-sponsored plan, an IRA gives you the chance to still save in a tax-advantaged account.

 ABOUT THE AUTHOR